Quick answer

 The combination is meaningful because they measure different things: a GOTS towel without MADE SAFE has an audited supply chain but no explicit human-health chemistry check on the finished fabric.
 A MADE SAFE towel without GOTS has a chemistry screen but no supply-chain audit.
 Both together is the comprehensive picture — currently matched only by the Coyuchi pick (#1) in this guide.

 100% organic cotton, no synthetic dyes, no PFAS treatments.
-At $76 per bath towel, this sits mid-range in the context of what double certification costs to maintain.
+At $21 per bath towel, this sits at the accessible end of the double-certified range.

 What we passed on